momenTUM-research-platform/momenTUM-app/README.md

 The purpose of this document is to give the respective reader an overview of the general idea and implementation of the momenTUM mobile application and how it is built.

-**MomenTUM** is a cross-platform mobile application for collecting and monitoring intervention studies.
+**momenTUM** is a cross-platform mobile application for collecting and monitoring intervention studies.
 It is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).

 It supports: